simbo1905/thinbus-srp-js/README.md

 into browser local session storage.
 Then you can unload the login page then load a main landing page that collects the session key from storage.

 **Note** You don't have to use AJAX for SRP.
 It is used in the examples to hide the fact that with SRP you need an additional round-trip to the server to generate a challenge using the users verifier.
 You can avoid using AJAX by splitting the username and password fields across two pages.
-Have the user submit their username using the page place their salt and the challenge into hidden fields on the password page.
+The first page can send the username and the next page can have a hidden fields containing the user specific salt and the server challenge `B`.
+This simply replaces the AJAX trip with an explicit page load.

 ## Custom Configuration